SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### class

-Stored as the processed OSM tag and value, such as "building_roof"
+Stored as the processed OSM tag and value, such as `building_roof`

 ### name

-the value of the OSM "name" tag, after any postprocessing e.g. for "operator".
+the value of the OSM `name` tag, after any postprocessing e.g. for `operator`.

 ### housenumber

-the value of the OSM "addr:housenumber" tag, after postprocessing.
+the value of the OSM `addr:housenumber` tag, after postprocessing.

 ### housename

-the value of the OSM "addr:housename" tag, after postprocessing.
+the value of the OSM `addr:housename` tag, after postprocessing.

 ## "poi"

 Not written by default - this is an optional catch-all that can output everything not handled by "land1" processing.
-Uncomment out "generic_after_poi( passedt )" to produce this layer, which contains all unhandled "amenity", "shop" and "tourism" features.
+Uncomment out `generic_after_poi( passedt )` to produce this layer, which contains all unhandled `amenity`, `shop` and `tourism` features.

 ### class

-Stored as the OSM tag and value, such as "amenity_wibble", where "wibble" is not an amenity value already expected by the "land1" layer.
+Stored as the OSM tag and value, such as `amenity_wibble`, where `wibble` is not an amenity value already expected by the "land1" layer.

 ### name

-the value of the OSM name tag, after any postprocessing e.g. for "operator".
+the value of the OSM name tag, after any postprocessing e.g. for `operator`.

 For individual source tag values used see [here](https://taginfo.openstreetmap.org/projects/someoneelse_vector_sve01#tags)